eddy0612/SpaceEngineerScripts/README.md

 # SpaceEngineerScripts

-This repository is a list of scripts written when learning Space Engineers - Feel free to use them, copy them, edit them, ignore them.
+This repository is the source for scripts written when learning Space Engineers - Feel free to use them, copy them, edit them, ignore them.
 I absolutely recognize that a number of these have far better solutions in the workshop which I am not trying to replace, and they came about when learning the game and playing with no additional mods or scripts.

 I make no promises on lack of bugs nor good quality code :-)  These scripts were developed over a period and some are much tidier than others, making use of a common set of library classes I developed.

+In the `__IN_GAME_SCRIPTS` directory are versions of the scripts built and ready to deploy - just cut and paste them into SpaceEngineers (or drop the folder for the tool you are interested in under `%appdata%\SpaceEngineers\IngameScripts\local` and select the script from your workshop then.

 The following are the various tools and their current status: